• Skip to primary navigation

 4. Insulated Grocery Bag

 Let’s face it.
 Because Kauai is an island, food and other supplies need to be shipped over, which really escalates the cost.
 You’ll be at the beach anyway so why not pack a picnic lunch instead of heading to a restaurant?
-It’s a great way to increase your budget for sunset cocktails without much effort.
-(But don’t neglect the amazing food truck experience on Maui either!)
+It’s a great way to increase your budget for sunset cocktails.
+Just skip lunch out!

 Plus, picnic lunches on a secluded beach or scenic viewpoint when hiking are memory makers.
 It’s one of the best ways I know to wring more value out of my vacation dollars.